 As soon as the temperatures drop, I find myself reaching out for my old trusted soup pot (find more soup recipes here).
 With a thick bottom and the ability to encapsulate aromas until the lid is removed and their potency is released into the air, perfuming your whole house, my soup pot is often the most-used instrument in my kitchen during fall and winter.

-At this point, the vegetables are basically collapsing onto themselves, their deeply-charred flesh resonant with musky flavours.
-With minor handling, the roasted vegetables are transferred to a blender, buttressed by a bit of stock, and given a good whiz.
+At this point, the flavorful veggie are basically collapsing onto themselves, their deeply-charred flesh resonant with musky flavours.
+With minor handling, the roasted vegetables are transferred to a blender.
+Then, buttressed by a bit of stock, and given a good whiz.

-A generous sprinkling of smoked paprika, salt and pepper brings out the vegetables' deep flavour - and the whole affair is tied together with a helping of cream.
+Garnish with a generous sprinkling of smoked paprika, salt and pepper and a drizzle of olive oil brings out the vegetables' deep flavour.
+The whole affair is tied together with a helping of cream.

 Why I love this eggplant soup

-This roasted eggplant soup is a perfect soup to make in the height of summer, when all the vegetables are ripe - or in the dead of winter, when you're in need of some extra spice.
+This puréed roasted eggplant soup is a perfect soup to make in the height of summer.
+When all the vegetables are ripe - or in the dead of winter, when you're in need of some extra spice.
 It is:

 - Light